DigitalOcean $4/mo Droplet Plan: Is It Enough For Your Web Application?

 We can tell from the surface that this server size is quite enough for new to small websites.
 But let’s not fully judge before testing it.

-How to Install the DigitalOcean $4 Droplet?
+How to Install DigitalOcean $4 Droplet?

-Installing a server on the $4/month plan is pretty much the same process you would take to install any other VPS server.
-You can read this article to do that in detail.
-But here’s how you can install a server on the DigitalPcean $4 plan.
+Installing a server with the $4/month plan is pretty much the same process you would take to install any other VPS server.

-For that, you would go to digitalocean.com and then login to your account.
 Go to Droplets, and then click Create Droplet.

-After that, choose your server operating system such as Ubuntu or Debian.
 Next, from the Shared CPU plans choose the Regular with SSD option and then select the $4/mo plan.

 DigitalOcean $4 Droplet Plan